dacrands/flask-smart-monitor/README.md

 4. Hit refresh (F5) to update info. (this is to be automated)

 ### Configuration
-To use this application, you will need to configure some environment variables.

 You will need a free [Darsky API key](https://darksky.net/dev) for the weather.

 ```